 Good People - Good Water - Good Fish

 The South Dakota Trout is part of the 2016 Banff Trip.
 After having success in Nebraska, my hopes were high for South Dakota.
-I pick a primitive campsite, French Creek, my first problem.
+I pick a primitive campsite, French Creek, as my first problem.

 South Dakota Done!